Zednivir/yume-chat/README.md

 # Midearpin Chat

-Welcome to the Personal Chat App!
+Welcome to Midearpin Chat!
 This is a locally hosted chat application that allows you to chat with Yume an AI, customize your profile, and enjoy a variety of features for engaging conversations.

 ## Features